NRCan/chyf/docs/chyfConceptualModel.md

 ![network distances](./images/network-distances.png)

-A distance matrix, $d_{i,j}$, can be defined, with downstream distance indicated as a positive delta ($\Delta$) and upstream distance as a negative delta (-$\Delta$).
+A distance matrix, d<sub>i,j</sub>, can be defined, with downstream distance indicated as a positive delta (Δ) and upstream distance as a negative delta (Δ).
 The values below the main diagonal are equivalent to those above it, but with the sign reversed because of the difference in flow direction.
 The matrix could if desired be represented more compactly as a triangular matrix with no loss of information.

 |From\To|p1       |p2         |p3         |p4         |p5         |p6         |p7         |
 |-------|---------|-----------|-----------|-----------|-----------|-----------|-----------|